Skip to main content

 Fundamentals

-You have embarked on a protocol of therapy, a significant step toward reclaiming your vitality.
+You have embarked on a protocol of testosterone replacement therapy, a significant step toward reclaiming your vitality.
 The goal is clear to restore physiological balance, enhance muscle mass, and improve metabolic function.
 Yet, you might be experiencing a disconnect.
 The progress you anticipated feels stalled, or perhaps new concerns have appeared.

 This can happen when the therapeutic signals of hormonal optimization are met with the conflicting signals of a suboptimal nutritional environment.
 Your body is receiving instructions to build and repair, while simultaneously managing an influx of inflammatory, high-energy signals from your diet.
 This creates a state of biological confusion, where the full potential of your therapy is unable to be expressed.